spk/validate-website/README.md

 your html5 document.
 This does not depend on a tier service everything is done locally.

-#### Nokogumbo
+#### nokogiri

-Nokogumbo can validate html5 document without tier service but reports less errors than tidy.
+nokogiri can validate html5 document without tier service but reports less errors than tidy.

 #### Validator.nu web service